Object Viewer

 - 2 minute read

 The Object Viewer monitors the status of the objects and their attributes and can be used to modify an attribute value for testing purposes.
+See Object Viewer overview in the Application Server help for detailed information.

 To add an object to the Object Viewer Watch list, you can manually type the object and attribute names into the attribute reference box in the menu bar and select Go.
 When prompted to enter the Attribute Type, select OK.